 - #5 Princeville – The Coolest Place to Stay in Kauai

-As one of the Hawaiian Islands, Kauai is a popular spot for tourists.
-The island hosts some of the most unique accommodations in Hawaii.
-These are our highest recommendations for places to stay in Kauai.
+As one of the Hawaiian Islands, Kauai is a buzzing spot for tourists.
+The island hosts some of the most unique accommodations in Hawaii – including trendy Hawaiian treehouses!
+These are our favorite recommendations for places to stay in Kauai.

 Best Airbnb in Kauai: Oceanview Studio

-Whether you’re trying to decide where to stay in Kauai for one night or for longer, this studio is a great choice.
-It offers enough space for 4 guests in the surroundings of unprecedented beauty and luxury.
-Just steps from the beach, the studio offers a kitchenette, private lanai, and access to the building’s pool, spa, BBQs, tiki bar and free onsite parking.
+For staying in Kauai for one night or longer, this studio is a great choice.
+It has enough space for 4 guests in the surroundings of unprecedented beauty and luxury.
+Just steps from the beach, the studio features a kitchenette, private lanai, and access to the building’s pool, spa, BBQs, tiki bar and free onsite parking.
+It is one of the best Airbnbs in Kauai!

 Best Hotel in Kauai: Makai Club Resort

-Located close to everything, this hotel is a great choice when you’re deciding where to stay in Kauai for nightlife.
-It offers lots of facilities like a Jacuzzi, outdoor pool, free parking, a kids’ pool, golf course, and a beauty center.
-And there’s also a terrace and BBQ area on site so you can enjoy a meal outside in the gorgeous weather!
+Located close to everything, this hotel is a great choice for nightlife.
+It offers lots of facilities like a Jacuzzi, outdoor pool, free parking, a kids’ pool, golf course, and beauty center.
+There’s also a terrace and BBQ area on site so you can enjoy a meal outside in the gorgeous weather!

-Best Luxury Hotel in Kauai: Aqua Kauai Beach Resort
+Best Luxury Hotel in Kauai: Kauai Beach Resort

 Poipu is located on the South Shore of Kauai and is a little quieter than other areas.
 It’s also more atmospheric, with a beauty and relaxing atmosphere that’s difficult to match.